-Note- a hard plastic case is required for shipping.
-This allows us to insure the rifle against shipping damage.
+Note- a hard plastic case is highly recommended for shipping.
+This allows us to ensure the rifle against shipping damage.
 The hard case is available and is shown when you add this rifle to the shopping cart.
 Please add one to the cart for each Mosin you purchase.

 The Russians modernized their model 1891 rifle into what would become one of the most successful military arms the world has ever known!
 Its simple and robust design, accuracy and awesome reliability served the Soviets well as their main battle rifle of WWII.
 Under appreciated until recently, the Mosin Nagant is one of the hottest collectibles on the market today!

 Model 1891/30 (винтовка образца 1891/30-го года, винтовка Мосина): The most prolific version of the Mosin–Nagant.
 It was produced for standard issue to all Soviet infantry from 1930 to 1945.
 Most Dragoon rifles were also converted to the M1891/30 standard.
 It was commonly used as a sniper rifle in World War II.
 Early sniper versions had a 4x PE or PEM scope, a Soviet-made copy of a Zeiss design, while later rifles used smaller, simpler, and easier-to-produce 3.5x PU scopes.
 Because the scope was mounted above the chamber, the bolt handle was replaced with a longer, bent version on sniper rifles so the shooter could work the bolt without the scope interfering with it.
 Its design was based on the Dragoon rifle with the following modifications: